mvdklip/Domoticz-Hewalex/README.md

 # Domoticz-Hewalex
-Domoticz plugin to integrate Hewalex solar and heat pumps
+Domoticz plugin to integrate Hewalex heat and solar pumps

 Tested with Python version 3.8, Domoticz version 2020.2 stable

 ## Prerequisites

-### Solar pumps (ZPS)

-Not implemented yet.

 ### Heat pumps (PCWU)

 RS485 to Wi-Fi device setup and either eavesdropping on the communication between the G-426 controller and the PCWU or communicating directly to the PCWU over a dedicated RS485 port.
 Eavesdropping is easier to setup and allows reading temperatures but does not allow control over the pump.
 See https://github.com/mvdklip/hewalex-geco-protocol/tree/main/docs/PCWU for more information.

+### Solar pumps (ZPS)

+RS485 to Wi-Fi device setup and connected to the RS485 port on the backside of the G-422 controller. https://github.com/mvdklip/hewalex-geco-protocol/tree/main/docs/ZPS for more information.
+Not implemented yet.

 ## Installation